OscarLeif/FlurryUnity/README.md

 # Features
 - Analytics and Remote configuration
 - Lightweight
-- Support most of all Untiy android project
+- Support most of all Unity android project
 - No override of the Unity Main activity
 ----
 # Requierements